 When you drive, always carry your driver's licence with you.
-A police officer may ask to see it.
+A police officer may ask to see it icbc.com - Search for "Practice knowledge test"

 Learn the driving rules and road signs in British Columbia.
 Some may be the same as where you learned to drive.
 Some may be different.
 You can take a practice knowledge test online.